 Think about whenever you’ve visited In-N-Out.
 You know you’re going to get great service and your meal is going to taste the same as every time before.
 Like with their burgers, people also expect consistency when they reach out to a company – no matter the channel, the agent on the other end or time of day.

-In fact, In our own consumer research, we found that consistency in a company’s service and experience is one of the most important factors.
+In fact, In our own consumer research, we found that consistency in a company’s service and experience is one of the most important factors in creating satisfied customers.
 Striving to provide consistent resolutions is something that is becoming increasingly critical – especially as people are more than eager to loudly share their negative experiences.

 To measure consistency, use AI to analyze how agents respond to different people reaching out with the same query and flag discrepancies.